WokLibCodeClub/Rock-Paper-Scissors-with-Turtles/Step2-Choose-the-shape-trinket/README.md

 ### Check your code

-If you have followed all the steps in these instructions your code should look something like [this](ex_step2.md).
+If you have followed all the instructions in step 2 your code should look something like [this](ex_step2.md).

 ### Next step